RickAstly/Omnifactory-Tweaked/README.md

 For the rest of the changes, see [Tweaks.md](guides/Tweaks.md) This fork *may* also get bug fixes more frequently than main Omnifactory.

+Roadmap:
+[ ] Add more elements
+[ ] Add more fun catalyzed recipes
+[ ] Add more fun chemistry
+[ ] Try to make microminers more useful, especially t1mm post tank

 Original Description: